FisherFace model training fails when missing training images (Bug #2253)

 What input data are you using?

-Updated by Philipp Wagner 8 months ago
+Updated by Philipp Wagner over 12 years ago

 Could not reproduce, will be re-opened if more informations are given.